Czocher/www.fluidkeys.com/README.md

-# Fluidkeys Marketing Page
+# Fluidkeys Home Page

-A simple brochure page for Fluidkeys.
+The home page for Fluidkeys, hosted at www.fluidkeys.com.

+Fluidkeys builds on OpenPGP and makes it easy to implement great security across your organisation.

 ## How to use this